 During the plotting the course phase, leadership focuses on the strategic initiatives and internal improvement projects selected and plans the work to be done.
 Each project plan includes a year-end target or goal with the quarterly outcomes to be completed throughout the year to achieve that goal.
 Accountability for each of those outcomes is assigned, which is critical to the success of the plan.

 At this point, the plan is put into a user-friendly document that is used throughout the year to track progress and make revisions.
 At Professional Growth Systems, the information is compiled into a Vision Navigation® chart, a visual template of your strategic plan that is updated quarterly.
 Read more about the Vision Navigation® chart in this library article

 How do you know if the work of your plan is actually moving you closer to your vision?
 And throughout the year are you remaining financially sound and satisfying your customers?
 An instrument panel gives leadership a collection of measures to track monthly and assess the answers to these questions.
 To learn more about an Instrument Panel and how it is used, click here

 This final phase of Vision Navigation® isn’t a single session phase at all, but rather the on-going work of the plan.
 Included are a monthly meetings of the leadership team to assess progress and make changes.
 Accountability for results plays a key role in these meetings as does problem-solving when projects are behind.
 A strategic plan cannot be successful if it is simply created and then set on the shelf.
 It must become a tool for regular management of the organization, and that happens through regular monitoring and meeting.

 Flexibility of the model

 A good strategic planning model is made of building blocks that can be organized to fit each unique organization.
 The strategic planning process is flexible and malleable so it can fit the organization’s unique needs.
 That is vital.
 But, equally vital is a process comprised of dependable, stable components.
-To learn more about strategic planning, contact us at (877) 276-4414 or send us an email.
+Use the information above to help get your strategic planning model into better shape.